choria-legacy/marionette-collective/website/reference/basic/daemon.md

  {:toc}

-The main daemon that runs on nodes keeps internal stats and supports reloading of agents, we provide a tool - *mc-controller* - to interact with any running daemon from a client.
+The main daemon that runs on nodes keeps internal stats and supports reloading of agents, we provide a tool - *mco controller* - to interact with any running daemon from a client.

 If all you want is to reload all the agents without restarting the daemon you can just send it signal *USR1* and it will reload its agents.
 This is available from version *0.4.5* onward.